Cosmo12978/Infomarker-plugin/README.md

 To install: Move Infomarker folder into plugins then your done.

+Features
-Flag Needed to spawn a marker: M
+-Flag Needed to spawn a marker: M
-Command to Spawn /Infomarker  ( the only player that can edit a marker is the player that spawned it using this command ) A nice UI is featured on the base of the marker ( use context menu to find it easy )
+-Command to Spawn /Infomarker  ( the only player that can edit a marker is the player that spawned it using this command ) -A clean UI to edit infomarkers with ( press e on the marker base ) -A text limiter so users cant make a marker with 200 characters